scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Ideally, the trust architecture allows parties that mutually trust each other to form their own trust domain, and to freely decide whether to trust other trust domains.

 To fulfill the above requirements, which in fact apply well to inter-domain networking, SCION introduces the concept of **Isolation Domains**.
-An Isolation Domain (ISD) is a building block to support heterogeneous trust while achieving high availability and scalability in {{I-D.dekater-scion-controlplane}}.
+An Isolation Domain (ISD) is a building block to support heterogeneous trust while achieving high availability and scalability in its control plane ({{I-D.dekater-scion-controlplane}}).
 It consists of a logical grouping of SCION ASes that share a uniform trust environment (i.e. a common jurisdiction).

 An ISD is governed by one or multiple ASes, known as the **voting ASes**.
 Furthermore, each ISD has a set of ASes that form the ISD core, known as the **core ASes**.
 The set of core and voting ASes may be, but do not necessarily have to be the same ASes.
 Governance is implemented by a policy called the **Trust Root Configuration** (TRC), which is negotiated by the voting ASes, and which defines the locally scoped roots of trust used to validate bindings between names and public keys.